What is creatine monohydrate?

-- Other formulas that include various types of creatine combined with different ingredients
+- Other formulas that include several types of creatine and other ingredients

 You can also choose a pre/post workout supplement that includes creatine, as well as other active ingredients.
-The only drawback of these formulas is that the amount of creatine is not always enough.
-Most experts recommend to purchase a neutral-tasting product in its isolated form, so that we can prepare our own drinks.
+The only inconvenient of these formulas is that the amount of creatine is not always enough.
+Most experts advise purchasing an unflavored product in its isolated form, so that we can prepare our own drinks.

 This option, apart from being cheaper in the long run, gives you the ability to adjust the amount of creatine depending on your personal needs, in order to create an ideal pre/intra/post workout drink.

-A highly recommended option is to buy a pure creatine with pharmaceutical degree quality, such as Creatine Monohydrate Creapure®.
-It is tasteless and blends very well with all kinds of sports drinks.
+A highly recommended option is to buy a pure creatine with pharmaceutical grade, such as Creatine Monohydrate Creapure®.
+It is tasteless and blends very well with all kinds of sport drinks.

 Creatine and price

-The price of creatine monohydrate supplements varies a lot depending on many factors, such as: type of raw ingredients, quantity, the manufacturing process, brand, format, and so on.
+The price of creatine monohydrate supplements varies a lot depending on many factors, such as the type of raw ingredients, quantity, the manufacturing process, brand, format, and so on.

 HSN has a special line called HSNraw, where you can buy pure Creapure® creatine for less than 6 euros.

-Unlike other brands, we do not compromoise the quality of our raw ingredients in order to reduce costs.
-We can provide the highest quality at truly affordable prices, due to the absence of intermediaries.
+Unlike other brands, we do not compromise the quality of our raw ingredients in order to lower their cost.
+We can provide the highest quality at truly affordable prices, due to the lack of intermediaries.
 The products are shipped directly from our factory to your home.

 Creatine is one of the most effective supplements for physical exercise.
 There are several types available, but the monohydrate is actually the best format.